How Do Escrow and Vendor Trust Work in MarketKing?

 An important feature that can help with this is order status control by vendor.

-In MarketKing, funds are released to the vendor balance (not physically paid out), when the order status is marked as completed.
-It can be configured for each vendor whether they can change order status for their own orders (thus finalising the order).
+In MarketKing, funds are released to the vendor balance (not physically paid out) when the order status is marked as completed.
+You can configure for each vendor whether they are allowed to change the order status for their own orders (thus finalizing the order).

 Trusted vendors can be allowed to manage order status for their orders.